 - By May 26, 2017, all required documentation (see "Nomination Materials") should be submitted to the GPS Alliance.
 As the nomination is NOT confidential, the nominator can request the biographical and other information directly from the nominee.

 - In exceptional cases, and if approved in advance, a nomination can be initiated with only a nominating letter and biographical information.
 Please call or email the award coordinator to discuss the details.
 The award coordinator can assist nominators, if necessary, in securing these letters.
 The nominee can be involved in suggesting potential sources for such letters, particularly in his or her home country.

-- The GPS Alliance will work with faculty and staff of all colleges and campuses of the University of Minnesota to recognize up to five internationals in 2013.
+- The GPS Alliance and UMAA will work with faculty and staff of all colleges and campuses of the University of Minnesota to recognize up to three international alumni per year.

 - The selection committee, in deciding to give awards, will give particular consideration to the geographic, disciplinary, and gender diversity of awardees in any given year.
 Recipients will be selected according to the impact of their work with equal weight being accorded to local, regional, or international impact.
 We particularly seek to honor those whose outstanding work, particularly in the developing world, has gone unremarked by the wider international community and who could benefit professionally from the recognition accorded by this award.
 Outstanding nominees who are not among those chosen in any given year can, on the recommendation of the selection committee, be carried over to the following year.

 - This award is not designed primarily to address academic achievement.
 The selection committee will look for evidence of leadership qualities in overcoming cultural or other obstacles in the course of the nominee’s distinguished career.
 The success of the individual in reaching beyond his or her own professional and disciplinary boundaries will also be a factor.